 - At the bottom of the slope turn left, following the footpath sign to Flatford and Dedham.
 In 25 metres you reach a gravelled track and t urn right, your direction 275°.

-- In 50 metres at a three-way footpath post, turn left uphill as signed to Lawford.
-Continue on a footpath, with a field fence on your left and a ditch on your right, direction 190°.
+- In 50 metres turn left uphill on a footpath, with a field fence on your left and a ditch on your right, direction 190°.

 - In 215 metres bend right and then left with the path to continue on.
-After a further 400 metres you come to the churchyard.
+After a further 400 metres you come to the churchyard of St Mary's Lawford .
 Ignoring a stile on the left, continue on the path which enters the churchyard.
 Lawford Hall (marked on the OS map) is away on the right.

-- 8 metres inside the churchyard fork left and then right to go past the side of Lawford Church to its entrance.
+- 8 metres inside the churchyard fork left and then right to go past the side of the church to its entrance.
 Continue past the church door, or if you visit the church turn right when you leave, going westwards.

 - In 45 metres go out by the wooden swing gate beside a cottage.
-Cross the tarmac road and take the footpath ahead signposted half-right; (ignore another signpost 15 metres to the left).
+Cross the tarmac road and take the footpath ahead signposted half-right through a car parking area (ignore another signpost 15 metres to the left).

-- In 30 metres go through a gap in the hedge and in another 30 metres go through a kissing gate with an Essex Way sign.
-Follow it half right and after 100 metres go through another kissing gate with a metal fieldgate on its left-hand side.
+- In 30 metres go through a gap in the hedge and in another 15 metres go through a wooden swing gate with an Essex Way sign.
+Follow it ahead and after 100 metres go through a wooden kissing gate with a metal fieldgate on its left-hand side.
 Ahead is a gravelled lane where you turn left, your direction 255°.

 - In 240 metres go through a defunct kissing gate (with a wooden fieldgate on its left-hand side) to go left on a tarmac road, your direction due south .

-- In 150 metres turn right into a field and follow the path along its left edge.
+- In 150 metres by concrete and wooden finger posts turn right into a field and follow the path along its left edge.
 After 400 metres you pass under a line of pylons (with more pylons in front of you) and at the corner of the field turn right.
 After 150 metres turn left at a post with yellow arrows and in 10 metres cross into the next field through a gap.

 - Follow the path with a hedge on your left and a fence on your right.
-In 160 metres go past a wooden pole to reach a tarmac track.
-Turn left and in 10 metres curve right with the road to continue in the previous direction.
+In 160 metres go past a wooden pole to reach a gravel track.
+Turn left and in 5 metres curve right with the track to continue in the previous direction.

 - In 40 metres ignore a turn to the left.
 In 25 metres you pass a corrugated hay barn on your right.
-In a further 80 metres bear right with the road downhill, passing a house entrance on the right after 40 metres and then a clapboard barn.
+In a further 100 metres bear right with the track downhill, passing a house entrance on the right after 40 metres and then a clapboard barn.

-- Eight metres beyond the barn fork right on a path marked with a yellow arrow, your direction 315°.
+- Eight metres beyond the barn fork right on a path marked with a yellow arrow on a post, your direction 315°.
 In 20 metres you pass a wooden shed on your left and keep on down, through the wood.

-- At the bottom, pass onto a wooden bridge covered with chicken wire across the stream and then over a stile.
+- The path soon swings right over wooden slats covered with chicken wire and at the bottom, pass onto a wooden bridge covered with chicken wire across the stream and then over a stile.

 - Continue on and in 60 metres cross the railway line with a stile at each end and then go through a metal kissing gate.